magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 If both peers enable Dilation, then it is available.

 Once the wormhole is established, both sides call ``.dilate()`` on their wormhole object.
-This is where each peer declares one or more "subprotocols" it is willing to speak or support.
+Only after *both* sides do this is a Dilation peer-to-peer connection established.

+The core of Dilation is some number of "subchannels".

+Subchannels are created from either peer via a single round-trip over the established connection.
-Whenever a subchannel is opened, it must use exactly one subprotocol -- which must come from the intersection of subprotocols the peers declared support for.
+Whenever a subchannel is opened, it must use exactly one *subprotocol* -- if the other peer is listening for this kind of subchannel, it is established.
-(That is to say: you may only use a subprotocol that both peers declare during ``.dilate()`` setup).

 Subprotocols inherit some features from the overall Dilation structure.
 The protocol is already authenticated and end-to-end encrypted.